KoustavTechDas/ripplecarryadder/README.md

 This project contains a complete System Verilog implementation of a **Ripple Carry adder**, including RTL design, testbench, simulation output, and diagrams.

-A Ripple Carry Adder performs 4 bit two number addition:
+A Ripple Carry Adder performs addition of two 4 bit numbers:

 This project is useful for students learning digital logic and HDL design.